 Cash and Cash Equivalents.
 Highly liquid investments with insignificant interest rate risk and original maturities of three months or less, when purchased, are classified as cash equivalents.
-The Company's cash equivalents are comprised of U.S. Treasury money market funds and money market funds.
+The Company's cash equivalents are comprised of U.S. Treasury money market funds and money market funds, some in excess of Federal Deposit Insurance Corporation insured limits.